JuliaCN/ProjectIdeas/README.md

 * Advisor with email
 * Project description

-If your proejct is open for application, please include it in the above list.
+If your project is open for application, please include it in the above list.

 ## How to apply?
 Please write an email to the advisor before submitting your application.